Take nothing but photos, leave nothing but footprints. Please respect the park and the rangers.

 Are you visiting Southern Oregon or the Rogue Valley and have Crater Lake on your bucket list?
 It is definitely a once-in-a-lifetime must see.
 We highly recommending spending as much time as possible in this magical place.
 Crater Lake is much more than a stopover to take fabulous pics - hiking, biking, sightseeing, and stargazing can all be done at this breathtaking location.

-Crater lake is listed by the National Park Service Dark Sky team as among the top ten dark sky location in the national park system.
-If you are staying overnight, it is a sight you won't want to miss.
-We promise you that.
+Did you know that Crater lake is listed by the National Park Service Dark Sky team as among the top ten dark sky locations in the national park system?
+If you are staying overnight, it is a sight you won't want to miss - we promise you that!

-There are numerous way to stay overnight at the park whether you book a room in the lodge, camp or backpack you can find the overnight information you will need at the Crater Lake National Park service website.
+There are numerous ways to stay overnight at the park, whether you book a room in the lodge, camp or backpack, you can find the overnight information you will need at the Crater Lake National Park service website.

 For a complete list of species in the park, see NPS species page.